seattleflu/documentation/Barcodes.md

 Open up the new _barcode-labels.pdf_ file.
 It should have 20 pages (of 52 barcodes each) formatted to print on a box of [LCRY-1100-Y][] sheets.

+The Google drive location where to put label PDFs is in the #barcodes channel topic in Slack.

 When printing there a couple tips for higher-quality output:

 1. Change the paper type to labels in your computer's print dialog.